 Hotels in Exmoor

-Budget Hotel: Myrtle Cottage is a beautiful Porlock B&B based in set in a historic thatched-roof cottage.
+Myrtle Cottage is a beautiful Porlock B&B based in set in a historic thatched-roof cottage.
 It has cosy rooms and serves a delicious breakfast every morning.
-Click here to read up to date prices.

-Mid-Range Hotel: The Bath Hotel is based in Lynmouth and has airy, bright, sophisticated rooms.
+The Bath Hotel is based in Lynmouth and has airy, bright, sophisticated rooms.
 It serves a delicious breakfast each morning and there’s a bar on site.
-Click here to see up to date prices.

-Luxury Hotel: The Seawood Hotel in Lynton has bright and luxurious rooms, some with jacuzzis outdoors.
-The hotels is set in majestic grounds and there’s a bar on site.
-Click here to read more about it.
+The Seawood Hotel in Lynton has bright and luxurious rooms, some with jacuzzis outdoors.
+The hotel is set amongst majestic grounds and there’s a bar on site.

-Activities like the Salcombe Maritime Museum and the Dartmouth Steam Railway nod to the heritage of this area and other fun activities like the South Devon Chilli Farm and the Salcombe Distilling Co are frequented by tourists.
+Activities like the Salcombe Maritime Museum and the Dartmouth Steam Railway nod to the heritage of this area, but tourists often frequent other fun activities like the visiting the South Devon Chilli Farm or gin-testing at Salcombe Distilling Co.